 Stand upright with your feet together.
 Raise your arms over your head and clasp the left wrist with your right hand.
-Lean to the right, allowing your hips to move to the left so that your entire body creates a half moon shape.
+Lean to the right, allowing your hips to move to the left so that your entire body creates a half-moon shape.
 Gently pull on the left arm to intensify the stretch.
-This stretch acts on the muscles of your entire torso, and should be held for at least 20 seconds and repeated on both sides.
+This stretch acts on the muscles of your entire torso and should be held for at least 20 seconds and repeated on both sides.
 Be sure to take deep breaths while you are stretching.

-You can stretch your legs and strengthen your core muscles with a half forward bend.
-Stand upright and raise your arms.
-Then lean forward until your upper body is parallel to the floor.
+Stand upright once more and raise your arms overhead then bend forward at the hips until your upper body is parallel to the floor.
 Hold this position for 20 seconds.
 Repeat, and then allow your torso to drop forward into a standing forward bend.
 Be sure to bend your knees if needed as you reach for the floor.